cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 layout: post
 title: "Advantages of multiple application instances"
 date: August 7, 2023
-excerpt: Advantages of multiple application instances.
+excerpt: How and why to scale your cloud.gov applications by adding more application instances
 ---

 ## Importance of multiple application instances